 - Stop: Yes, you can actually stop to take a photo, absorb a view, go to the toilet or grab another cup of coffee without being berated by a friend for slowing down the herd.

-- Go: No need to wait around for one of your group to use the toilet, pay for their latte by American Express, or have a cigarette.
+- Go: No need to wait around for one of your group to use the toilet, pay for their latte by American Express, have a cigarette or fix their “classic” bike.
 Just go when you are ready!

 - Idiots: You probably don’t ride with idiots, but usually a group can have one person who isn’t as talented as the other riders or makes rash decisions.
 Riding solo removes this dangerous element from your ride.